mietek/haskell-on-heroku-website/pages/tutorial/index.md

                        warp
 ```

-In order for Halcyon to provide the correct sandbox directory, we need to declare version constraints for _hourglass_ and all of its dependencies.
+In order for Halcyon to provide the right sandbox directory, we need to declare version constraints for _hourglass_ and all of its dependencies.
 You can determine these constraints using Halcyon.

 Check out `step4`, and try deploying it: